opennetworkinglab/onos-p4-tutorial/EXERCISE-4.md

 <img src="img/srv6-ping-1.png" alt="Ping Test" width="344"/>

-Once you determine which of the spines your packets are being hashed to (and it could be both), you should insert a set of SRv6 policies that sends the ping packets via the other spine (or the spine of your choice).
+Once you determine which of the spines your packets are being hashed to (and it could be both, with requests and replies taking different paths), you should insert a set of SRv6 policies that sends the ping packets via the other spine (or the spine of your choice).

 To add new SRv6 policies, you should use the `srv6-insert` command.